 Different types of trusts: There are different types of trusts available, and while the state of Texas does not require legal administration of an estate or for probate hearings, it is wise to seek counsel during what is a difficult and emotional time.
 While courts are sympathetic to families dealing with the loss of a loved one, they are unable to offer legal advice prior to or during the proceedings.
 That’s why families have turned to Wilson Brown, PLLC, for more than 30 years to help them with their San Antonio estate planning needs.

 Wills and trusts advantages and disadvantages: both wills and trust have their advantages and disadvantages.
 For example, a will allows you to name a guardian for children and to specify funeral arrangements, while a trust does not.
 On the other hand, a living trust can plan for disability and can provide savings on taxes.
-The San Antonio estate planning attorneys at Wilson Brown, PLLC can tell you how best to use a will and a trust in your estate plan.
-Wilson Brown, PLLC has been helping residents with their San Antonio estate planning needs for over 30 years.
+The San Antonio estate planning attorneys at Wilson Brown Law can tell you how best to use a will and a trust in your estate plan.
+Wilson Brown Law has been helping residents with their San Antonio estate planning needs for over 30 years.

 Costs: Initially, a living trust is more costly than a will because there is more work required at the beginning to get it set up.
 However, given the likelihood of probate and the potential for a guardianship, both of which are avoided with a living trust, a will can become more costly eventually.